CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab 15: App Masking -New- Optional.md

     ![](../Azure-Virtual-Desktop-v3/media/hidepowershell.png)

-13. On the **Rule Set : hidepowershell** dialogue box, follow the below instructions:
+13. On the **Rule Set : hidepowershell** dialog box, follow the below instructions:

     - Select ***Choose from installed programs (1)***
     -  Click on ***Browse (2)***